Black horse

 Black is a hair coat color of horses in which the entire hair coat is black.
 It is not uncommon to mistake dark chestnuts or bays for black.

 Black horses have dark brown eyes, black skin, and wholly black hair coats without any areas of permanently reddish or brownish hair.
 They may have pink skin beneath any white markings under the areas of white hair, and if such white markings include one or both eyes, the eyes may be blue.
 Many black horses "sun bleach" with exposure to the elements and sweat, and therefore their coats may lose some of their rich black character and may even resemble bay or seal brown, though examination of the color of hair around the eyes, muzzle and genitals will determine color.

-Some breeds of horses, such as the Friesian horse, Murgese and Ariegeois (or Merens), are almost exclusively black.
+Some breeds of horses, such as the Friesian horse, Murgese and Ariegeois (or Merens), are almost exclusively black, whilst the Menorquín can only be black.
 Black is also common in the Fell pony, Dales pony, Ostfriesen and Alt-Oldenburger, Kladruber, and Groningen.

 Visual identification

 Black horse (top) with sun bleached mane compared against dark bay or seal brown horse (bottom) with reddish hairs around the eye.

 When identifying the base color of a horse, it is important to disregard all pink-skinned white markings.
 White markings and patterns such as pinto and leopard have no bearing on the underlying base coat color of the animal.

-Black foals are typically born a mousy gray but can be darker shades.
+Black foals are typically born a mousey gray but can be darker shades.
 As many foals have primitive markings at birth, some black foals are mistaken for grullo or even bay dun; the primitive markings on a black foal will, however, disappear as the black hair coat grows in.
 Black foals have dark skin and eyes at birth.
 An adult-like black foal coat often indicates that the foal will gray, if the foal has at least one gray parent.
 Graying can be confirmed by the presence of white hairs around the eyes and muzzle.
 Gray Lipizzaner horses are frequently born black.